joedefen/efibootdude/README.md

 * setting boot entries active or inactive, and
 * setting the boot menu timeout value (until it boots the default entry).

-To be sure, there are many other esoteric uses of `efibootmanager` including adding a new boot entry; for such needs, just use `efibootmgr` directly.
+To be sure, there are many other esoteric uses of `efibootmgr` including adding a new boot entry; for such needs, just use `efibootmgr` directly.

 ## Usage